abdouMca/itaBackend/README.md

 # itaBackend  (Information Terrafic Algerie)

-a PHP API powered ZF2 for [itaFrondend](https://github.com/abdouMca/itaFrontend)
+A PHP API powered ZF2 for [itaFrondend](https://github.com/abdouMca/itaFrontend)

+the maijn module responsible for display and treating received data is **API** module
+others modules are for management (admin) things